 Being in a one-income household takes discipline, but it can be done if you know where all the money is going.

 The Final Task Now, add up all of your expenses and total them.
-Once you have done that, then do the following equation: (Income + savings account + checking account) – (fixed + variable expenses) = Total Now, the goal of this budget template is to have $0.
+Once you have done that, then do the following equation: (Income + savings account + checking account) – (fixed + variable expenses) = Total Now, this budget template’s goal is to have $0.
 So if you are in the negative, then it’s important to keep reading.
 Don’t fret yet, and don’t believe that you need to start a side hustle to survive.
-Instead, let’s fix the problems that can be fixed short-term, then we will work with you to fix some long-term problems.
+Instead, let’s fix the problems that can be fixed short term, then we will work with you to fix some long-term problems.
 We have your back.

 If you want something that goes more in-depth and perhaps offers you a better view of your behaviors relating to money and how your family spends it, then this budget might be for you!
 This system requires the following things:

 - Bank Statements from the past two years

 - Two years of tax returns

 From there, the first thing you will do is go through your tax return and write down your AGI or, rather, adjust gross income on an Excel spreadsheet.
 This is your total income from the past two years.

 Once complete with that, you will get your bank statements out and type in the total cost of each year’s expenses.
 From there, you can look to see what you and your family are spending on a one-person income and decide from there.
 You can also take the income and the expenses to total them out.